Written by Ari Parker — Updated: Tuesday, April 11, 2023

 Part of what makes Medicare popular is the incredible value it provides, yet some are unable to afford their monthly Medicare costs.
 The good news is there are ways to save on Medicare.
 One option is to switch to a plan that better fits your needs.
 Chapter Advisors are able to help you search through every plan available to find one that’s best for your health and financial situation.
 We’ve saved Medicare beneficiaries thousands of dollars!
 Medicaid is another way that those eligible can save on Medicare costs.

-Medicaid, like Medicare, is widely popular.
+Medicaid, like Medicare, is popular.
 It’s currently covering over 80 million Americans!
 For those eligible, many healthcare services are free, which helps the underprivileged Medicaid community get the healthcare it needs.

 When it comes to their original purpose, Medicare and Medicaid are similar.
 Both provide affordable healthcare coverage to underserved Americans.
 As a result, their names share some commonalities, they were created at the same time, and they’re run by the CMS.

 While alike in both name and purpose, they work very differently.
 Let’s dive into how Medicare and Medicaid compare in terms of eligibility, cost, and coverage.
+For a simple overview, use the Medicare vs. Medicaid chart below!

 To be eligible for either Medicare or Medicaid, you must be a US citizen or permanent resident—otherwise, eligibility for the programs is entirely different.